scheidelg/ghpa/GitHub-Credential-Security.md

  - sessionStorage is cleared when the page session ends.

-   This means if you close the browser window (or tab), sessionStorage is automatically cleared.
-Data in sessionStorage is not available across browser sessions.
+   This means if you close the browser window, sessionStorage is automatically cleared.
+Data in sessionStorage is not available across browser tabs, windows, or sessions.

    This also means that a user accessing a GHPA-enabled website must authenticate once per browser window.